Welcome to the Premier Website for Professional Business Analysis

 Depreciation Schedules Not Based on Time

-All of the schedules above are time-base schedules because they treat asset life as a specific period, charging a percentage of remaining depreciable cost each year as an expense.
-Note, however, that tax authorities sometimes allow usage-based depreciation instead.
+All of the schedules above are Time-Base Schedules because they treat asset life as a specific period, charging a percentage of remaining depreciable cost each year as an expense.
+Note, however, that tax authorities sometimes allow Usage-Base depreciation instead.

 A vehicle under this plan, for instance, might define its life not in years, but in terms of total miles or kilometers driving during its life.
 The depreciation expense each year would reflect the distance traveled that year as a percentage of the lifetime total.
 Similarly, other kinds of assets might schedule a life the owners define by a quantity that will be used up.
 In those cases, the depreciation percentage each year reflects the amount they deplete.